-The team also works collaboratively with primary care, nursing and allied health professionals along the perioperative journey.
+The team also works collaboratively with primary care, nursing and allied health professionals along the perioperative journey to provide holistic care.

-Perioperative medicine practitioners help surgical patients navigate the healthcare system and co-ordinate their care by different clinicians and sub-specialties through shared decision making.
-A good perioperative specialist aims to:
+Perioperative medicine practitioners help patients navigate the healthcare system and co-ordinate their care through shared decision making.
+A skilled perioperative medicine practitioner aims to:

 - Improve the patient's experience.